jason-vallet/ised/README.md

 # I-SED: Interactive Sound Event Detector

 *NOTE: I-SED was developed in 2017 as a proof-of-concept for a user study of a research paper and built with very shallow knowledge of web-development.
 There has been no major update since then.
 Therefore, it is not ready for other purposes and the code is very disorganized.
-However, you can still run the app (fixed and tested in 2022) and try the demo interface on your local machine.
+However, you can still run the app (fixed and tested in 2022) and try the demo interface **with your own audio file on your local machine**.
 I believe some components of this app would be quite useful to people who want to build a sound event annotator.*

 *I-SED is built with Python Flask and javascript ([wavesurfer.js](https://wavesurfer-js.org/))*